 Most people need multiple exposures and multiple follow-ups before they buy or join anything.

 It’s just human nature.
 That’s why television ads work so effectively.
 After you see the ad 20 or 30 times you OWN the item, and then wonder why you even purchased it.
 You bought the item because of repeat exposures, good marketing and good follow-up.

 Once you understand human nature, and that most people struggle to make a decision of ANY kind, you will realize the importance of having a good follow-up system.

-When I look at all the people I sponsor in my business, the average person takes two to twelve weeks to join, from the time they first watch a presentation until they sign up or buy.
+When I look at the people I sponsor in my business, the average person takes two to six months to join, from the time they first watch a presentation until they sign up or buy.
 During that time, they probably received 20 to 30 follow-ups from me, as I walk them through my recruiting process.

 Why do people take so long to make a decision?
-Gosh, I wish I really knew the answer to that question, especially since investing $50 to $500 isn’t a MAJOR decision.
+I wish I knew the answer to that question, especially since investing $50 to $500 isn’t a MAJOR decision.

 People don’t really NEED to think about it.
-In most cases, they just PUT OFF thinking about it, unless you stay in touch with them frequently and walk them through the decision-making process and ASK them to buy.
+In most cases, they just PUT OFF thinking about it, unless you stay in touch with them frequently, walk them through the decision-making process and ASK them to buy.

 How Do You Build a MLM Pipeline?

 There are several ways to build your own MLM Pipeline.
 At the end of the day, you have to find a simple system that works best for you.
 I will share a few examples with you, just to get you thinking.
 Pick the one you like best or feel free to modify them as needed for your own unique situation.